 2. The River Thames

 The Thames is the longest river in England and the second longest in the UK.
 A large part of the river flows through central London.
-This body of water is one of the best places to photograph in London.
+This body of water is one of the best photo spots in London.

 Firstly, on the water itself, you can see a myriad of boats, barges and commercial vessels.
 It is always busy with water traffic and you can take some interesting shots.